rhjoerg/rhjoerg-devenv/README.md

 The ```eclipse/eclipse.ini``` is replaced with the version available in this project.
 It sets the Java SDK to use to the JDK-16 installed by the script.

 The Ant preferences are set to use the Ant installed by the script.

+The additional JDK-11 is added to the "Installed JREs" settings.